GichukiM/Group-2-calculator-mini-app/README.md

 The prompt-sync module is a function that creates prompting functions, so you need to call prompt-sync in order to get your actual prompting function.

-"signit" - SIGNAL INTERRUPT - is used to indicate user wants to exit the program
+"sigint" - SIGNAL INTERRUPT - is used to indicate user wants to exit the program

 We will then assign the prompt function to variable to return a value to use later in the program  eg: